natmayak/fuck_coronavirus/README.md

 The bot is made in connection with covid-2019 restrictions.

-However you can rewrite this bot for other purposes if you require the following basic functions:
+However you can use this bot as a template for other purposes if you require the following basic functions:

 * send any other regular reminders (you can change the description of actions and buttons)
 * send a number of supermarkets, shops and other organisations based on user location (you can change the type of organisations taken from Yandex)